RAIDModding/RAIDWW2-BeardLib/README.md

 - Script File Manipulation.
 - Custom Heist framework
 - Modules Framework
-- Easy ability to add content.
-Such as Masks, Melee Weapons, Weapon Mods etc
+- Easy ability to add content

 ## Documentation
 There is no proper documentation for the Raid version yet,